 Oh, and I almost forgot, they’ll tell you that the stuff used to preserve or boost the vaccines (the booster is called an adjuvant) is poisoning your horse, too.
 They’ll claim that thimerosal (a compound that has mercury in it), aluminum, formaldehyde, anti-freeze, and many other “toxins” (which is one of the four words that I hate – CLICK HERE to read the article) are there to poison your horse.

 And it’s just dopey.
 Preservatives such as thimersol and formaldehyde are there to prolong the shelf-life of vaccines, and make them less prone to contamination.
 The tiny quantities in vaccines have never been shown to be harmful in the amounts given in vaccines.
-Plus, many equine vaccines don’t have those things in them anyway.
+Plus, most equine vaccines don’t have those things in them anyway.

 Look, I’m not here to tell you that vaccines are perfect, or that they are completely without problems.
 I mean, some horses do get sick after vaccination, a sickness that usually shows up as a fever, or swelling at the injection site.
 Some horses get abscesses at the injection site after vaccination, which is messy, and a pain, but usually not a big deal.
 Some horses that get vaccinated still get sick with the disease against which they were vaccinated.
-There’s also not good evidence that some of the vaccines even work, for example, the data for strangles or Potomac Horse Fever vaccines is not particularly impressive.
+There’s also not good evidence that some of the vaccines even work.
+For example, the data for strangles or Potomac Horse Fever vaccines is not particularly impressive.
 Vaccination is not a perfect system, it’s a part of life, and life throws curve balls.
 That’s also why it’s a good idea to keep your veterinarian in the vaccination loop, just in case your horse does have some sort of a reaction.

 But under any circumstances, vaccinating your horse from time to time is a whole lot better way to prevent your horse from getting sick than are some of the dopey things that are advocated in the name of “vaccinosis.”
 From what I can tell, those alternatives mostly are: